Buccaneers batter Mahomes in 31-9 Super Bowl rout of Chiefs

 The Buccaneers set the tone against the Chiefs on their opening defensive series, when Shaq Barrett went unblocked to help foil the drive.
 Later in the quarter, Jason Pierre-Paul got his big mitt on a pass to help force another punt, and Barrett was at it again by forcing a throwaway that led to Kansas City’s second field goal later in the first half.

+Mahomes came into the game with 17 touchdown passes and no interceptions against extra pressure this season, but he missed his first six throws with an interception against the blitzing Buccaneers on Sunday night.

-The first time Mahomes did have time?
-Travis Kelce dropped a third-down throw.
+The first time Mahomes did have time to throw?
+Travis Kelce dropped a third-down pass.

 The first-half numbers were striking: Mahomes was 9 of 19 for 67 yards, while Tampa Bay counterpart Tom Brady had dominated the Chiefs defense for 140 yards passing and three TDs in staking the Buccaneers to a 21-6 lead.

+“Listen, Todd had a good plan,” Chiefs coach Andy Reid said, “but I could have done a whole lot better job of putting these guys in a better position to make plays.
+My guys busted their tails.
+It just didn’t work for us.”

-They soon pushed the lead to 28-9 and Kansas City’s potent offense was powerless to answer.
+Tampa Bay soon pushed the lead to 28-9 and Kansas City’s potent offense was powerless to answer.

 Barrett ran right through left tackle Mike Remmers for a sack early in the second half, and more pressure led to Mahomes chucking up a pass that was picked by Antoine Winfield Jr. In the fourth quarter, Mahomes was flushed so far out of the pocket on fourth down that he had to heave the ball about 50 yards just to get it to the end zone.